Alaska Department of Fish and Game

 - Non-profit organizations need to get licensed as a sport fishing business if they are charging clients.

-- All business owners are RESPONSIBLE for making sure that logbook data gets submitted to ADF&G in the timely manner specified in the logbook.
+- All business owners are RESPONSIBLE for making sure that logbook data is submitted to ADF&G in the timely manner specified in the logbook.

-- Be certified in first aid by the American Red Cross or a similar organization.
+- Certification in first aid by the American Red Cross or a similar organization.

-- Be a resident of the United States, Canada, Mexico or a resident alien.
+- Status as a resident of the United States, Canada, or Mexico, or a resident alien.

 What a Guide must have in possession while guiding: